-Always remove main power You can press the exit $\otimes$ several times to climb back up to the main menu level or press to part of the mass flow meter.
+You can press the exit \otimes several times to climb back up to the main menu level or press \triangleright to proceed to the next Sub-Menu called Output Filter.

 Output Filter (Sub-Menu):

 Use this menu to view or change your current Output Filter value.
 Navigate to the Output Filter (Sub-Menu), use Table 3-9 above for guidance if necessary.